 “unauthorised entry into her home was a trespass to her land…the handling of her mobile phone there, including the unauthorised operation of electronic equipment to access data on her mobile phone, was a trespass to her goods.”

 It is arguable, that this split decision in declining to order the return of USB materials is leading to a “Big Brother” like state in NSW and across broader Australia.
-The case of Smethurst was an opportunity for the freedom of political expression to be protected, however, this Judgment fell short of making any defence of it.
+The case of Smethurst was an opportunity for the Court to protect the freedom of political expression.
+However, this Judgment fell short of making any defence of it.

 This Judgment will now fundamentally echo as a firm precedent within the legal arena concerning the ongoing scope and depth of police powers, the tort of trespass to goods and how “sufficient precision” is emphasised as necessary for a warrant to be considered valid.
 This recent judgment continues to uphold the balancing act of public and private interests which continues to rest on a knife’s edge, now ever tilting against civil liberties.
 Interestingly, the majority (Chief Justice Kiefel, Justice Bell and Justice Keane) came close to commenting on this balance, yet fell shy of directly addressing the freedom of speech question:

 “It may be accepted that the balance struck by the legislature to a greater extent, favours the public interest in the investigation and prosecution of crimes.
 Nevertheless it remains a concern of the legislature, in enacting provisions authorising warrants for search and seizure, to provide a measure of protection to persons affected by a warrant.”

 “Australians should be extremely concerned that a journalist’s home can be raided illegally”

 However,it is not clear how exactly this ‘concern’ to persons affected by a warrant is getting a remedy from the High Court, in light of the majority decision to decline Ms Smethurst a return of her property.